 From tall, futuristic skyscrapers to traditional pagoda-inspired towers, Shanghai is full of stunning architectural marvels to gaze at.
 The city has its own share of Gothic, Romanesque, Colonial, and Soviet styles of architecture that embellish buildings in art districts, financial centres, and riverside promenades.
 This diverse and unique set of awe-inspiring constructions make for exciting sightseeing opportunities for tourists in the city.
 Nevertheless, it is not very difficult to go off track and get lost in the hustle and bustle of the third most populous city in the world if you do not know which spots to visit.
 Fret not!
-We have put together this list of famous buildings in Shanghai that you should go to when you are in this global financial centre.
+We have put together this list of famous buildings in Shanghai, China that you should go to when you are in this global financial centre.
 If you don’t know where to stay, there are a number of hotels and Airbnbs in the city.

 1. Oriental Pearl Tower

 This radio and TV tower held the distinction of the tallest tower in China until 2007 before it was surpassed by the Shanghai World Financial Center.
 The tower has 11 spheres through its length with 15 observation decks and one revolving restaurant at the top.
 Situated in the Bund, the Oriental Pearl Tower draws in visitors that flock here to watch the lustrous display of colours when the tower is lit up at night.

 Address: 1 Century Ave, LuJiaZui, Pudong Xinqu, Shanghai Shi, China, 200000